davepinch/pinchy.cc/collections/_camera-roll/2015/09/2015-09-10-reflections-in-the-studio.md

 picture: "/assets/camera-roll/2015/09/2015-09-10-reflections-in-the-studio/20150910_204525884_iOS.jpg"
 thumbnail: "/assets/camera-roll/2015/09/2015-09-10-reflections-in-the-studio/20150910_204525884_iOS-thumbnail.jpg"
 related:
-  - Microsoft Redmond campus - Wikipedia
+  - Microsoft Redmond campus (en.wikipedia.org)
-  - One-point perspective - Wikipedia
+  - One-point perspective (en.wikipedia.org)
 caption: "This looks like a hallway but it is an illusion.
 Half of the picture is a glass wall that reflects the other side."
 license: Public Domain
 tags: